Dental Assistant Job Description

 How to Become a Dental Assistant

 Becoming a dental assistant generally requires some post-secondary education in a dedicated program.
 Each state also has unique requirements for other tasks and procedures.
-Most states require licensure or certification for more technical tasks, in addition to the ones listed above, such as:
+Most states require licensure or certification for more technical tasks.

-Check with your state licensing or certification board to to find out what your state requires for dental assisting.
-At Pittsburgh Career Institute, located in Pennsylvania, licensing as a dental assistant is done by passing the Certified Dental Assistant (CDA) examination through the Dental Assisting National Board (DANB).
+Check with your state licensing or certification board to find out what your state requires for dental assisting.

 About Dental Assisting Programs